JoshuaSchlegel/azure-network-protocols/README.md

 <br><br>

 🛡️**Network Security Groups (NSGs)** → These are core components of cloud security (especially in Azure).
-They control inbound/outbound traffic at the subnet or NIC level — that's fundamental to network access control and segmentation.
+They control inbound/outbound traffic at the subnet or NIC level — this is fundamental to network access control and segmentation.

 👀**Inspecting Network Protocols** → This involves analyzing how data flows over the network, identifying potential vulnerabilities, misconfigurations, or unusual traffic patterns.
-That’s classic security ops / defensive security / monitoring territory.
+This is classic security ops / defensive security / monitoring territory.

 <h2>💻 Environments and Technologies Used</h2>